 Speech Swallowing Voice Center

-Rebekah has experience working with children ranging from early childhood to adolescence, focusing on areas including phonology and articulation, language disorders, and fluency.
-She emphasizes using an evidence-based approach in her session and encourages strong collaboration between clinician and caregiver to help her clients reach their fullest potential!
+Rebekah received her Master of Arts in Communication, Sciences and Disorders from Wichita State University.
+She is a licensed speech-language pathologist in the state of Kansas.
+In addition, Rebekah graduated with a Bachelor of Science in Elementary Education and has previous experience teaching in the local public schools.
+Rebekah has experience working with children ranging from early childhood to adolescence, focusing on areas including phonology and articulation disorders, language disorders, and feeding disorders.
+Rebekah has been trained in the SOS Approach to Feeding and Oral Placement Therapy.
+She emphasizes using an evidence-based approach in her sessions and encourages strong collaboration between clinician and caregivers to help her clients reach their fullest potential!
 Rebekah is currently providing services at our East Office location.

 Brooke received her Bachelor of Science and Master of Science in Communication Sciences and Disorders from Kansas State University.
 She is a licensed speech-language pathologist in the state of Kansas.
 She is a member of the American Speech-Language-Hearing Association (ASHA).